Yiling-J/theine-go/README.md

 - Load version number, compare to current version number.
 - Load clock.
 - Load frequency sketch.
-- Load protected LRU and insert entries back to new protected LRU and shards, expired entries will be ignored.
+- Load protected LRU and insert entries back to new protected LRU and shards/timingwheel, expired entries will be ignored.
 Because cache capacity may change, this step will stop if max protected LRU size reached.
-- Load probation LRU and insert entries back to new probation LRU and shards, expired entries will be ignored, Because cache capacity may change, this step will stop if max probation LRU size reached.
+- Load probation LRU and insert entries back to new probation LRU and shards/timingwheel, expired entries will be ignored, Because cache capacity may change, this step will stop if max probation LRU size reached.
 - Load deque entries and insert back to shards, expired entries will be ignored.

 Theine will save checksum when persisting cache and verify checksum first when loading.